xswitch/battleship/readme.md

 >> fixed width, so boards stay the same size
 >> clearer display of currently selected ship

-> IF out of bounds, filter array and change only the ones within board to "invalid" class

 > Split up functions, isolating functionality
 >> placeShip - check if ship is already there